 Under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, MKS may not complete the acquisition of the ENI business until notifications have been furnished to the Federal Trade Commission and the Antitrust Division of the Department of Justice and the required waiting period has been satisfied or terminated.
 MKS and Emerson each filed a pre-acquisition notification and report form with the Federal Trade Commission and the Antitrust Division of the Department of Justice on November 9, 2001.
-On , 2001, MKS and Emerson received notice from the Federal Trade Commission that the applicable waiting period under the Hart-Scott-Rodino Act was terminated.
-As a result, the acquisition may be consummated, pending compliance with the other closing conditions.
+As of December 3, 2001, MKS and Emerson had not yet received notice from the Federal Trade Commission that the applicable waiting period under the Hart-Scott-Rodino Act has been terminated.
+As a result, the close of the acquisition is subject to the expiration or termination of all applicable waiting periods under the Hart-Scott-Rodino Act and compliance with the other closing conditions.